Always check resources against the Bible

-Sound Teaching on Electronic Media (STEM) < http://www.stempublishing.com/ >is an excellent resource for the Christain.
-It houses many Texts - often complete works, such as from Machintosh, Wolston etc., previously published magazines and hymns.
-It also has the KJV and Darby English versions (New Translation) of the Bible (Accessed 12 February 2017)
+Sound Teaching on Electronic Media (STEM) < http://www.stempublishing.com/ >is an excellent resource for the Christian.
+It houses many Texts - often complete works, such as from Macintosh, Wolston etc., previously published magazines and hymns.
+It also has the KJV and Darby English versions (New Translation) of the Bible (6 January 2019.

-Verse by Verse < http://www.versebyverseministry.org/ > run by Steve Armstrong (who I spent 3 weeks with in 2015, along with his wonderful wife.
-The website is aimed at the enquiring Christian, with answers to questions about the Bible and Christianity, expository sermons and devotionals.
-(December 2015)
+Verse by Verse < https://www.versebyverseministry.org > run by Steve Armstrong (who I spent 3 weeks with in 2015, along with his wonderful wife.
+The website is aimed at the enquiring Christian, with answers to questions about the Bible and Christianity, expository sermons and devotionals (Jan 2019).

 Concordances, Dictionaries & Lexicons